RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

               - Everything is ready, but want to have the terms restated in a form which will be fuller or more precise but not different in effect.
                 - Most common
                 - Rossiter v Miller (1878) 3 App Cas 1124,
-                - as soon as the fact is established of the final mutual assent of the parties so that those who draw up the formal agreement have not the power to vary the terms already settled, I think the contract is completed”
+                - as soon as the fact is established of the final mutual assent of the parties so that those who draw up the formal agreement have not the power to vary the terms already settled, I think the contract is completed"
               - Duplicate contract, but made performance of one or more of the terms conditional upon the execution of a formal document.
                 - Niesmann v Collingridge (1921) 29 -
                 - Rich and Starke JJ observed that this did not make the signing of a contract a condition of agreement, but made it a condition of the obligation to pay, and carried a necessary implication that each party would sign a contract in accordance with the terms of agreement.